 We live with the Mystery, and with the yearning for the Mystery, knowing that we do not know what we long to know, yet, living toward our best guess regarding who God is, and who God would have us be in each situation as it arises.
 In this, there can be no separation between knowing, doing and being.

 As we live toward what we think we know of God, we incorporate God-like-ness into our way with life, and deepen our knowledge of God.
 We live into the Mystery of God—we do not think our way there.
 And, when we talk about what we know of the Mystery, our words sound like nonsense to those who don’t know what we are talking about, who have had no experience of the Mystery, and do not know whereof we speak.
 We can but speak in paradoxes and riddles, and are of no help to the unknowing ones.

 Of course, this is the hardest thing we will ever do, because we cannot be “born anew” without dying.
 Resurrection hinges upon our willingness to die.
 We die literally when we cease to breathe, and that happens only once.
-We die metaphorically when we move beyond one way of life into another.
+We die metaphorically when we move beyond one way of life into another–beyond one idea/realization to another.
 I expand Meister Eckhard’s insight quoted above to say, “The second highest, greatest, and next-to last leave-taking is leaving our life for our Life!